Ketan835985/Open-to-Intern/readme.md

-## Technetium Documentation
+## Open to Intern Documentation

-This documentation provides an overview of the Technetium project and its requirements.
-Technetium is a software project aimed at managing college and intern data for an internship platform.
+This documentation provides an overview of the Open-to-Intern project and its requirements.
+Open-to-Intern is a software project aimed at managing college and intern data for an internship platform.

 ### Project Requirements